mbiundo23/EECS-447-Group-project/EECS 447 - Project Part 4.md

 ## Scope

 The purpose of the database is to track the media items in the library; Who has a given item checked out, is it available still, etc. This is not related to higher-level administration (budgeting, payroll, etc.).
+Items that can be borrowed are Resources, each with their own unique ResourceID.

 ## Glossary